-The answer is: no one.
+The answer is no one.
 No one has all of these qualities.
 Not all of these qualities are needed to be effective.
 But everyone can come up with a list of people who are good leaders and have some of these characteristics.

 Below are five characteristics of a great leader that are at the top of my list to be a great leader; with or without a title:

 - You can lead yourself first.
-You are clear about your personal and professional goals, can communicate that vision, focused on continuous self-improvement, are willing to take criticism and receive feedback, choose a positive attitude every day and can manage your emotions in all situations.
+You are clear about your personal and professional goals, can communicate that vision, are focused on continuous self-improvement, are willing to take criticism and receive feedback, choose a positive attitude every day, and can manage your emotions in all situations.
 You hold yourself accountable and make decisions with integrity.
 If you can’t lead yourself, you can’t lead others.

 - You leverage strengths.
 You have identified your own strengths as well as those of your team and know how to leverage those strengths for the best results.
 You recognize opportunities for improvement and balance tasks and responsibilities accordingly.
 You understand that you don’t have to be the “expert” in everything your team does and you allow others to shine.

 - You exude confidence.
 You know how to be confident without being arrogant.
-People trust you because you are willing to make decisions and stand by them while also listening to others opinions.
+People trust you because you are willing to make decisions and stand by them while also listening to others’ opinions.
 You stay calm in difficult situations and you focus on solving problems.